 The San Felipe Project consists of 14 concessions and is a late stage exploration project, located in the State of Sonora, approximately 130 kilometers north-west of Hermosillo City, the state capital of Sonora.
-Santacruz acquired exploration rights with the right to purchase the project from Minera Hochschild Mexico, S.A. de C.V. ("Hochschild") pursuant to the terms of a mining exploration and promissory sale agreement dated August 3, 2011, as amended December 9, 2011, October 8, 2012, August 13, 2013 and September 4, 2014 (the "San Felipe Agreement").
-Details of the acquisition terms are included in note 8(b) to the 2015 Q1 Financial Statements.
+Santacruz acquired exploration rights with the right to purchase the project from Minera Hochschild Mexico, S.A. de C.V. ("Hochschild") pursuant to the terms of a mining exploration and promissory sale agreement dated August 3, 2011, as amended on certain dates between December 9, 2011 and July 7, 2015 (the "San Felipe Agreement").
+Details of the acquisition terms are included in note 8(b) to the 2015 Q3 Financial Statements.